How to write a research paper

 American Psychological Association (APA):

 APA is common in the social sciences.
-It’s hailed for its clarity and emphasis on precision.
-It has specific rules for citing sources, creating references, and formatting papers.
+It’s known for its clarity and emphasis on precision, with specific rules for citing sources, creating references, and formatting papers.
 APA style uses in-text citations with an accompanying reference list.
-It's designed to convey information efficiently and is widely used in academic and scientific writing.
+It’s designed to convey information efficiently and is widely used in academic and scientific writing.

 Modern Language Association (MLA):